marcodigia/LM48/ComunicationProtocol.md

 A £00£ GDPI £00£

+Where GDPI stays for draftpool index

 ### GetMatrixIndexFrom

 A £00£ GMIF £00£

+Where GMIF stays for index where dice is placed

 ### GetMatrixIndexTo

 A £00£ GMIT £00£

+Where GMIT stays for idex where dice has to be placed

 ### GetRoundTrackIndex

 A £00£ GRTI £00£

+Where GRTI stays
 ### UpdateDraftPool

 A £00£ UDP £00£